 Swoove connects e-commerce businesses with accessible logistics services at an affordable price, through its app and USSD short code, while creating opportunities for youth and female entrepreneurs and revenue streams for households.
 Swoove already partners with MTN and has the potential to be an enabler for the larger digital commerce ecosystem to address logistics challenges.

 Tendo enables anyone in Africa to sell online with zero upfront inventory – their platform connects dropshippers to wholesalers.
 The sellers on the platform are able to source products through Tendo and resell items using social commerce tools, such as WhatsApp, arrange delivery and get paid, all through the Tendo mobile app.

 OZÉ enables MSEs to become better businesses and better borrowers.
 Businesses keep digital financial records on OZÉ which in turn provides them with the insights and information they need to make better decisions.
 This improves their performance and enables them to access much-needed formal credit such as for inventory financing.
 97% of high-active OZÉ users were growing, profitable or both.

 In Ghana, existing digital commerce solutions tend to exclude informal micro and small enterprises (MSEs), who have been hardest hit by the impact of the COVID-19 economic crisis.
 As a result, they are unable to leverage digital commerce opportunities to fuel their growth and secure their incomes.
-The Catalyst Fund Inclusive Digital Commerce Accelerator will scale innovative companies that can enable informal MSEs in Ghana to reap the benefits of digital commerce solutions, with a goal of spurring the development of the wider ecosystem.
+The Catalyst Fund Inclusive Digital Commerce Accelerator helped to scale innovative companies that enable informal MSEs in Ghana to reap the benefits of digital commerce solutions, with a goal of spurring the development of the wider ecosystem.